imalagaris/R-Web-IsoDistrTracers/www/newMark.md

 $C_{17}H_{30}N_1O_2Si_2$.
 Using an algorithm written in R programming language, the estimated natural isotopic distribution is the following.

+The corresponding output of GCMS after normalization by setting to 100 the most abundant peak (M0) is shown in the following in Figure1.
+The chemical formula of this fragment derived from a phenylalanine tracer labeled at six carbon positions is $^{13}C_{ 6 } ^{ 12 }C_{ 11 }H_{ 30 }N_{ 1 }O_{ 2 }Si_{ 2 }$.
+By assuming the isotopic purity of the tracer at 100% the mass number of the six carbons in the phenylalanine molecule do not follow the binomial distribution mentioned above but are constrained to be $^{ 13 }C$.
+The estimated mass distribution of this molecule is found in the following table.
 <br></br>

 ___
 ___